eswotinsky/roman-numeral-converter/README.md

 _This program asks users to input a Roman numeral character or string, and returns the equivalent value using Arabic numerals._

-_Known issues:_
+**Known Issues:**
-Program does not recognize some invalid Roman numeral constructions as being invalid.
+* Program does not recognize some invalid Roman numeral constructions as being invalid.
 E.g. "IIII" will evaluate as "4".
-Program attempts to parse some invalid character pairs, and may do so with unintuitive results.
+* Program attempts to parse some invalid character pairs, and may do so with unintuitive results.
 E.g. "IC" will evaluate as "101", rather than "99" or (preferably) as invalid.

 ## Support and Contact Details